Opentrons/opentrons/api/docs/v2/new_modules.rst

 Loading Modules onto the Deck
 =============================

 Similar to labware and pipettes, you must inform the API about the modules you want to use in your protocol.
-Even if you don't use the module anywhere else in your protocol, the Opentrons App and the robot won't let you start the protocol run until all loaded modules are connected via USB and powered on.
+Even if you don't use the module anywhere else in your protocol, the Opentrons App and the robot won't let you start the protocol run until all loaded modules that use power are connected via USB and turned on.

 Use :py:meth:`.ProtocolContext.load_module` to load a module.